IBM-AIBootcamps/CZ-techXchange/readme.md

 # 🤖 watsonx Agentic AI Bootcamp

 Welcome to the AI Bootcamp materials repository!
-This technical exchange event focuses on practical implementation of AI technologies using IBM watsonx platform and Agent Development Kit (ADK).
+This technical exchange event focuses on practical implementation of AI Agents using IBM watsonx platform and Agent Development Kit (ADK).

 ![Image title](/instructors.png)